bh1nsn/ESP32-Remote-Rotor-Control/README.md

 The hardware you need is an ESP32 Wrover, and a relay board.
 I used the HL-525 from Reichelt (or AliExpress) https://www.reichelt.nl/ontwikkelaarsraden-relaismodule-2-kanaals-5-v-srd-05vdc-sl-debo-relais-2ch-p242810.html?PROVID=2788&gclid=CjwKCAjw26H3BRB2EiwAy32zhU72tswg4FBrAR0KWsQmJR1nNtFcYFlWGHHX8jrAQR5pAAK0ftkyDBoCavoQAvD_BwE&&r=1

 Install the sketch using and Arduino IDE 1.8.12.
 Make sure you locate the files as follows.
+And execute the ESP32 sketch Data upload as well.

 Create a directory called data in the root directory of the sketch
 -  /ESP32webrotorcontrol.ino